secretstartups/handbook/blog/release-posts/index.html.md

 #### Related issue, epic, merge request, or webpage

-- `issue_url`: link to the issue on GitLab.com where the feature is discussed and developed.
+- `issue_url`: link to the issue(s) on GitLab.com where the feature is discussed
+and developed.
 Using this link the reviewer can check the status of the specific feature for consistency and additional references.
-Try to avoid linking to a confidential issue so the wider community can get context about the change.
+Avoid linking to a confidential issue so the wider community can get context about the change.
 It is a required field, but can be replaced with `mr_url`, `issueboard_url`, or `epic_url`.
 Always wrap links in single quotes (`'https://example.com'`).
+Multiple links are allowed.
 - `issueboard_url`: link to the issue board related to the feature.
 Not required, but available.
 - `mr_url`: link to the MR that introduced the feature.
 Not required, but available.
 - `epic_url`: link to the epic related to the feature.
 Not required, but available.